tomquinonero/JSTheWeirdParts/README.md

 ## Glossary

  - **asynchronous**: Means more than one at a time.
-Since javascript is **synchronous**, the **event queue** is used to handle asynchronous stuffs.
+Since javascript is **synchronous**, the **event queue** is used to handle asynchronous stuff.
 The asynchronous part will not happen in the javascript engine, it will mostly happens on the render engine of the browser or the HTTP engine.
  - **block**: A portion of code generally delimited by curly brackets `{}`.
  - **callback function**: A function you give to another function to be executed when the other function is finished.
  - **coercion**: Converting a value to another type.